 BKSK Architects, fresh from adding a glass dome atop New York’s Tammany Hall, this week won approval from the city’s Landmarks Preservation Commission (LPC) on August 11 for its plans to transform part of the Gansevoort Market Historic District.
-Proposed changes include the complete renovation of 1840s-era buildings at 9th Avenue and West 14th Street and the construction of an eight-story infill office building next to them.
+Proposed changes include the complete renovation of 1840s-era buildings at 9th Avenue and West 14th Street and the construction of an nine-story infill office building next to them.

 The development, funded by Tavros of New York City, has been one of the most controversial projects presented to the preservation commission this year.
 In June it drew opposition from dozens of people who said they didn’t believe a contemporary office building was appropriate for the northeast corner of 9th Avenue and 14th Street, where three- and four-story structures have been dominant for more than 170 years.